Client Safety. Staff Safety. Updates to Michigan Department of Health and Human Services (MDHHS) and OSHA Requirements.

 Clients are screened with a series of questions by phone, during initial pre-admission conversations and again 24 hours prior to admissions time.
-Any irregularities will require a negative COVID-19 test result, from an outside agency, to continue to admissions.
 If a client passes pre-screening, the Sanford Admissions team will schedule an in-person pre-admission screen at a designated Sanford checkpoint.

 In-Person Screening and COVID-19 Testing